jcpny1/jcpny1.github.io/_posts/2017-11-17-react_redux_portfolio_project.markdown

 Again, to have something to work with if the live feed were not available.
 ### *Seed Data*
 The market data vendor provides information on about 9,000 instruments.
-When I used this data for seeding, it took hours to load and created a database of about 200MB.
+When I used this data for seeding, it created a seed file of about 200MB that took hours to load.
 Not ideal.
 So, I trimmed the seed data down to a handful of instruments and prices (at about 30KB) and provided an option in the app to fetch additional data, if desired.
 ### *Creating multi-page apps using Redux*